Michael Kusuma Head Of Investor Relations Sampoerna Agro

 KDM’s case illustrates how a public official’s content can unintentionally ignite misinformation and create real corporate crises.
 If the Governor’s goal was public education, his execution was deeply flawed: mentioning a specific brand on camera blurred ethical boundaries and triggered nationwide backlash.

+The lingering question remains — how can public officials avoid repeating such mistakes?
 Every post, every video, every “spontaneous inspection” by a figure of authority carries consequences that extend far beyond views, likes, or followers.